sathishvj/refresh-gcp-console-chrome-extension/README.md

 ## Usage

 When browsing the Google Cloud Console:

 1. Press your configured keyboard shortcut (default is Alt+R)
-2. The extension will locate the refresh button on the page
+2. The extension will locate and click the refresh button on the page
-3. A blue ripple animation will appear on the button
-4. After 0.5 seconds, the refresh button will be automatically clicked

 ## Options

-You can customize the keyboard shortcut by:
+You can customize the keyboard shortcut by either:

+Method 1:

+- Clicking the extension icon in your toolbar (opens options page directly)

+Method 2:

 1. Right-clicking the extension icon in your toolbar
 2. Selecting "Options"

-3. Choosing your preferred key combination:
+Then choose your preferred key combination:

+- Alt+R (default)
 - Ctrl+R
-   - Alt+R (default)
 - Alt+Shift+R
 - Ctrl+Shift+R
 - Ctrl+Alt+R

 ## Supported Page Elements

 The extension looks for refresh buttons with these selectors:

 - `.cm-icon-refresh`
 - `cfc-refresh-button`
-- `.run-query-button` (on logs pages)
+- `.run-query-button` (in Logging)